zowe/docs-site/docs/troubleshoot/troubleshootinstall.md

 # Troubleshooting the installation

-Review the following troubleshooting tips if you have problems with Zowe installation.

-## Troubleshooting installing Zowe runtime

-The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing Zowe runtime.
+The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing Zowe.

 ## Troubleshooting z/OSMF

+### z/OS Services are unavailable

+**Solution:**

--   If the z/OS Services are unavailable ensure that the z/OSMF REST API services are working.
+If the z/OS Services are unavailable, take the following corrective actions.

+- Ensure that the z/OSMF REST API services are working.
 Check the z/OSMF IZUSVR1 task output for errors and confirm that the z/OSMF RESTFILES services are started successfully.
 If no errors occur, you can see the following message in the IZUSVR1 job output:

     ```
     CWWKZ0001I: Application IzuManagementFacilityRestFiles started in n.nnn seconds.